Minehut/Meta/README.md

 - Add comments such as 👍, +1, or "I like this idea" -- use [reactions](https://github.blog/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/)!
 We can measure those :)

 ## Submitting An Issue
 > ⚠️ **Important!** If you discover a potential security exploit or vulnerability, please do not report it here!
-Exercise [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) and [send us an email describing the issue](mailto:trent@superleague.com).
-Give us adequate time to address the issue before you disclose the vulnerability to the public.
+Check our [Security Policy](https://github.com/Minehut/Meta/security/policy) for more information.

 - Once you're ready to submit your bug report or feature request, head over to [this page](https://github.com/Minehut/Meta/issues/new) to begin the process
 - You can also comment on other issues and participate in other conversations.
 Remember, if you want to show support or general disagreement of an issue, use 👍 and 👎 reactions.
 You can also [sort issues by 👍 reactions](https://github.com/Minehut/Meta/issues?q=is%3Aissue+sort%3Areactions-%2B1-desc) (also [by 👎 if you'd like](https://github.com/Minehut/Meta/issues?q=is%3Aissue+sort%3Areactions--1-desc))